 The size and type of foil you ride changes based on a few factors, like ability, rider weight, conditions, and goals.
 Beginners to foiling will want a low aspect (low speed lift) hydrofoil.
 As you progress with foiling and want to go faster a high aspect foil is ideal.
 The selection and choice of foils is growing rapidly as the development in this area is huge.
-This growth and learning does not seem to be plateauing anytime soon particularly with the likes of the development of foiling racing boats for the America’s Cup and all their learning yet to filter down through the watersports world.
+This growth and learning do not seem to be plateauing anytime soon particularly with the likes of the development of foiling racing boats for the America’s Cup and all their learning yet to filter down through the water sports world.
 Much like Formula 1 impacting the cars we drive today and in the future, America’s Cup foil design will effect what we all ride in the future.

 We have a large Range of Foils in store, many available for demo so why not give us a call or come and visit us.

-To start a board and an inflatable wing – that’s it.
+To start a board and an inflatable wing – that’s pretty much it.
 Preferably a wing that has low end "grunt" to get you planning quicker and one of between 4 – 5 metres in size.
-Any larger than this and you will spend to much time with it above your head trying to avoid catching the wing tips in the water.
-You also always have a wing this size even as you develop and perhaps add another larger wing to your quiver.
+Any larger than this and you will spend too much time with it above your head trying to avoid catching the wing tips in the water.
+You will always have a wing this size even as you develop and perhaps add another larger wing to your quiver.
 You’ll need a board with sufficient volume.
 If the board volume is too low for your weight it will slow down your progress as you will struggle to water start the board.
 A board and wrist leash are a good idea to avoid losing your kit and a pump for your wing.